-Jodie’s attention to detail from the unique table crests where guests were to find their “clan”, to each piece of dinnerware that was sourced over the year so every table had a unique and beautiful setting made the day feel even more cozy and reflective of these two.
-And instead of the traditional father daughter dance, Jodie and her dad did an impromptu dance during the middle of the festivities to Stevie Wonder where they swung each other around and had the biggest smiles on their faces as they celebrated.
+Jodie’s attention to detail from the unique table crests where guests were to find their “clan”, to each piece of dinnerware that was sourced over the year so every table had a unique and beautiful setting made the day feel even cozier and reflective of these two.
+And instead of the traditional father-daughter dance, Jodie and her dad did an impromptu dance during the middle of the festivities to Stevie Wonder where they swung each other around and had the biggest smiles on their faces as they celebrated.

 And then Juno their pup was part of the day too!
-Oh, she’s the sweetest, softest little girl who was so excited to walk them back up the aisle after they officially said I do!
+Oh, she’s the sweetest, softest little girl who was so excited to walk them back up the aisle at their William Allen Farm wedding after they officially said I do!
 She stayed for the party into the evening too and I couldn’t get enough of this sweet little girl and the love her mom and dad clearly have for her!

 It was a wonderful day to be a part of and it featured some of my favorite people to work alongside so it was a great way to spend a warm, late fall Saturday!